10636 98 St NW, Edmonton

 Lastly the Karabao.
 This is Bistek marinated beef, served with spicy mayo, green onions, and fried shallots.
 The meat is really flavourful and I’d say one of the baos that doesn’t really need the vinegar spray.
 It’s really good on its own.

 Overall, I really enjoyed my experience at Kanto!
-The chicken is delicious, and the baos are even better.
-I did find that the baos were a little bit soggy, as if they were sitting around a little bit, but overall, it was really good.
-They’ve only been open for a short month and they are still tweaking things around but I expect only good things!
+The chicken is delicious, and the baos are good as well.
+I did find that the baos were a little bit soggy, and didn’t hold up, as if they were sitting around a little bit, but overall, it was not bad.
+Portion wise a bit small for me.
+They’ve only been open for a short month and they are still tweaking things around but I expect improvement.
+I’ve been back a couple times and it’s definitely keeps getting better!